 You can use our online calculator to get an idea of how much you could borrow.
-Or, to get a better indication we can provide you with a Mortgage Promise.
+Or, to get a better indication you can apply for an Agreement in Principle, also know as a 'Mortgage Promise'.
 We'll start by asking about your income, for example your basic salary and any regular overtime or bonuses.
 We'll also ask about your regular outgoings, for example credit card or personal loan repayments, and we'll take these off your income.
 After that, we make a further allowance for average day-to-day living expenses.
 This allows us to see how much we think you can afford for your mortgage payment each month.

 As part of our process of assessing whether we think you can afford the loan, we'll ask your permission to contact a credit reference agency.
 They can give us information about:

 - how you've conducted your finances in the past

 - how many credit commitments you've got and how long they will last

 - whether you've kept the payments up to date.

 We'll use credit scoring to help us decide whether to lend you money.
 Credit scoring works by awarding you points based on the information that:

 - we already have about you, if you've an existing relationship with us